 I’m using grey (aka brown) North Sea shrimp here.
-Their salty sweet taste goes very well with the rest of the ingredients.
+Their salty sweet taste also goes very well with the rest of the ingredients.
 If you can’t find any, you can always replace them by bacon, panceta or ham if you like.

 Then you haven’t tried my fail proof method above by chef Arzak: how to make perfect poached eggs in cling film.
 No mess and perfectly executed…